FG-Unofficial-Developers-Guild/FG-PFRPG-TotalEncumbrance/README.md

 * Include the [Armor Expert trait](https://www.d20pfsrd.com/traits/combat-traits/armor-expert/), [Muscle of the Society trait](https://www.d20pfsrd.com/traits/combat-traits/muscle-of-the-society/), and [Armor Training fighter class feature](https://www.d20pfsrd.com/classes/Core-Classes/Fighter/#Armor_Training_Ex) in carry capacity and armor calculations.
 * Auto-change speed based on weight encumbrance and some supported Pathfinder conditions.
 * Compute and display total net worth (all items + coins) at the top of the treasure box on the Inventory tab.
+* Provide rudimentary support for extraplanar storage by ignoring the weight of carried items that aren't equipped and have the terms "holding", "portable hole", or "efficient quiver" in the location field.
+"Handy haversack" will be added in the next update as I forgot about that when adding this feature.

 # Compatibility and Configuration
-This extension has been tested with [FantasyGrounds Classic](https://www.fantasygrounds.com/home/FantasyGroundsClassic.php) 3.3.11 and [FantasyGrounds Unity](https://www.fantasygrounds.com/home/FantasyGroundsUnity.php) 4.0.0 (2020-08-05).
+This extension has been tested with [FantasyGrounds Classic](https://www.fantasygrounds.com/home/FantasyGroundsClassic.php) 3.3.11 and [FantasyGrounds Unity](https://www.fantasygrounds.com/home/FantasyGroundsUnity.php) 4.0.0 (2020-09-03).

 In-game controls for enabling/disabling/configuring some extension components are in FantasyGrounds' "Options" menu.
 Any values designed to be user-modifiable are located in [scripts/encumbrance_globals.lua](https://github.com/bmos/FG-PFRPG-TotalEncumbrance/blob/master/scripts/encumbrance_globals.lua) and include: